helena-intel/openvino/docs/get_started/get_started.md

 The script:
 1. Downloads a SqueezeNet model.
-2. Runs the Model Optimizer to convert the model to the IR.
+2. Runs the Model Optimizer to convert the model to IR format.
 3. Builds the Inference Engine Benchmark tool.
 4. Runs the tool with the `car.png` image located in the `demo` directory.